swilsonian/cloudflare-exporter/README.md

 ## List of available metrics
 ```
+# HELP cloudflare_exporter_build_info A metric with a constant '1' value labeled by version, revision, branch, and goversion from which cloudflare_exporter was built.
 # HELP cloudflare_worker_cpu_time CPU time quantiles by script name
 # HELP cloudflare_worker_duration Duration quantiles by script name (GB*s)
 # HELP cloudflare_worker_errors_count Number of errors by script name